 All passes associated with a published session track are listed on the Pass Information page for the event the track belongs to.
 The system tracks the number of passes available and the number assigned, and indicates when passes are sold out.

 Sponsors associated with published events are displayed at the bottom of most pages of the website for those events.

 |Event sponsor (the name of the related account record), Logo (taken direcly from the sponsor record, not the related account)|

-The portal features a banner image for each event, and also shows speaker photos and sponsor logos.
+The website features a banner image for each event, and also shows speaker photos and sponsor logos.

-You can customize the banner image shown for any event by editing the event record, going to the General tab and using the Portal banner image setting.
+You can set the banner image shown for any event by editing the event record, going to the General tab and using the Portal image setting.

 Speaker images come from each speaker record (not from the associated contact record).
 To upload a speaker image, go to Events > Participants > Speakers and open the relevant speaker record.
 Then select the existing photo (or generic placeholder) in the heading area of the page to open a dialog where you can upload an image.
 More information: Set up an event

 Sponsor images come from each sponsorship record (not from the related account record), which you can edit by working in the event record where the sponsorship applies (found on the Agenda tab, which links to related sponsorship records), or by finding the appropriate sponsorship record under Events > Sponsorship management > Sponsorships.
 As with speaker images, you can upload an image (such as a logo) to be displayed on the event website by selecting the existing photo (or the generic placeholder) in the heading area of the sponsorship record page.